subhashchandrab/oci-serverless-example/README.md

 ## ATP Database

 * Create an [Autonomous Transaction Processing (ATP) Database](https://docs.oracle.com/en-us/iaas/Content/Database/Tasks/adbcreating.htm)
-* Click on OCI Console -> Autonomous Database -> DB Connection and download the wallet.
+* Access the ATP Service Console.
+In the Home page, make a note of the ORDS base URL by clicking on Copy URL under RESTful Services and SODA section.
-* Access the ATP Service Console -> SQL Developer Web and perform the following actions:
+* Click on Database Actions to open the SQL Developer Web.
+Clik on SQL to open the SQL worksheet and execute the following queries

 ```
 /* Create a user 'test_user' for connecting to the ATP from the application */